Vegan nachos loaded with vegan taco meat, black beans, pico de gallo, vegan nacho cheese and guacamole. Better than a restaurant!

 - Prepare your black bean mix.
 Add the olive oil and chopped onion to a frying pan with the cayenne pepper, chili flakes and cumin and sauté until the onions are softened.
 Then add in the black beans and water and stir fry until most of the water has cooked off.
 Then add salt and pepper to taste.
 Set aside.

 - Prepare your salsa.
-Make your pico de gallo salsa as per the linked recipes.
+Make your pico de gallo salsa as per the linked recipe.

 - Prepare your vegan nacho cheese.
 Make the vegan nacho cheese as per the linked recipe.